 Sturdy, weather-proof overland storage boxes are a must for long backcountry adventures.
 Whether you are on the trail or hanging out at camp, overlanding storage containers hold, organize, and protect your supplies and gear – all of the stuff outlined in our Essential Overlanding Gear Guide.

-As with many things, your choices for an overlanding storage system comes down to your needs and your budget.
+As with many things, your choices for an overlanding storage system come down to your needs and your budget.
 Here, we’ll share our picks for the best overlanding cargo cases on the market and offer some criteria to consider when choosing one of the many options.